 Mindful Fundamentals: Beginner Meditation Guide (Part 2)

-Welcome back to our exploration into the transformative world of meditation.
+Welcome back to our continued exploration into the transformative world of meditation.
+This lesson focuses on personalizing your journey by exploring the second key element to a successful practice: Technique.

 Further down, we’ll also introduce you to a meditation technique that invites a deeper awareness of the breath, not just in its rhythm, but also in the rich tapestry of sensations it creates throughout the body.